thecartercenter/nemo-docs/README.md

 1. `pip3 install -r requirements.txt --upgrade`
 1. `pip3 freeze > requirements.txt`

+Note that the historical https://github.com/sassafrastech/nemo-docs-redirect may also need to be updated.

 ### Working with translations

 Once changes are made to the PO file in Transifex: